IvanVnucec/cubesat-adcs/README.md

 # README

 ## Development
+IMPORTANT: Recommended OS for the development is the [Ubuntu 21.10](https://ubuntu.com/download/desktop).
+If you don't have a machine with the Ubuntu 21.10, the easiest workaround is to install Ubuntu on a Virtual Machine ([Link for a tutorial](https://www.youtube.com/watch?v=0CgNfilnJPY)).
-Make sure you install all required dependencies listed below.
-After you have all requirements then you can go to the building stage and finally to the debugging stage.
+<p>Make sure you install all required dependencies listed below.
+After you have all the requirements installed, then you can go to the building stage, and finally to the debugging stage.</p>

 ### Dependencies
 - Ninja build system ([v1.10.1](https://github.com/ninja-build/ninja/releases/tag/v1.10.1))